KoyanoBunsho/KoyanoBunsho.github.io/_pages/about.md

   - /about.html
 ---

-I am Bunsho Koyano, a Ph.D. student in Computer Science at The University of Tokyo under the supervision of Professor Tetsuo Shibuya.
-I earned a Bachelor's degree in Mechanical Engineering in 2018 and a Master's degree in the same major in 2020 at the University of Tokyo.
-After finishing my Master's course, I started working as a data scientist and focused on machine learning API development and basic data analysis for business growth.
-I am currently interested in graph algorithms for bioinformatics.
+I am Bunsho Koyano, an engineer at LINE Yahoo Corporation.
+My strength lies in designing fast and accurate algorihtms.

 # Research Interests

 - Graph algorithm
-- Rigidity theory
+- Monge property
 - Protein structure

 # Education

-- The University of Tokyo (2022-2025 expected)
+- The University of Tokyo (2022-2025)
   - Ph.D Student
-  - Research Topic: Investigate similarity metric for protein structures by using graph theoretic algorithm
+  - Research Topic: Faster Algorithms Based on Monge Properties and Their Applications to Structural Biology
 - The University of Tokyo (2021-2022)
   - Research Student
   - Research Topic: Propose similarity metric for protein structures by using graph theory algorithm